Groups, Orders, and Dynamics: The Space of Left-Orders

 fall in this category.

-We do not pursue on this nice subject here; we just refer the reader to the works mentioned above for the announced results and further developments.
+We do not pursue this nice subject here; we just refer the reader to the works mentioned above for the announced results and further developments (see also Remark \ref{r:mann-rivas}).
 Nevertheless, let us mention that none of these approaches has provided a new proof of Dehornoy's theorem concerning the $D$-order on $\mathbb{B}_n$ for $n \geq 4$.
 This issue seems to be beyond the scope of these methods.